Ina-Exter/SauerCloud/README.md

 Once you have created a mission, you will be prompted to read the briefing in the newly created mission folder.
 Then, you are all set.

-Nb: Most of the time, using anything else than bash and the CLI is considered cheating. ;)
+Nb: Most of the time, using anything else than bash and the CLI is considered cheating. ;) You may also use only what I provide you with, not your own administrator AWS keys.

 ### What is an AWS account/What is AWS?